Vienna

 Where to stay: neighbourhoods and hotel types

 Vienna concentrates its palace offer in three distinct zones, each with its hotel DNA.
-The 1st district (Innere Stadt) groups historic addresses and charming boutique hotels, walking distance from St Stephen's Cathedral and the Graben.
+The 1st arrondissement (Innere Stadt) groups historic addresses and charming boutique hotels, a short walk from St Stephen's Cathedral and the Graben.
 This is where we find the Sacher, Imperial, Rosewood and Rooms by Wolfensson, within an 800-metre radius.
-Advantage: everything is walkable, from the Opera to MuseumsQuartier.
+Advantage: everything is walkable, from the Opera to the MuseumsQuartier.
 Disadvantage: daytime tourist noise, especially around Stephansplatz.

-The 7th district (Neubau), between MuseumsQuartier and Mariahilfer Strasse, hosts design and arty addresses: Sans Souci, The Guesthouse.
+The 7th arrondissement (Neubau), between MuseumsQuartier and Mariahilfer Strasse, hosts design and arty addresses: Sans Souci, The Guesthouse.
 Residential neighbourhood with art galleries, concept stores and pocket restaurants, it draws a younger, less institutional crowd.
-Rates here are 15 to 20% below the 1st district, without skimping on service quality.
+Rates are 15 to 20% lower than the 1st arrondissement, without skimping on service quality.

 Our recommendations by profile: